Convict Ship Buffalo - 1840

 Prisoners of the Buffalo identified in the Hunter Valley Francois Xavier Provost and Edward Pascal Rochon

 HMS Buffalo was a store ship of the Royal Navy, originally built and launched at Calcutta in 1813 as the merchant vessel Hindostan.
-The Admiralty purchased the Hindostan that same year and after arrival in Britain and she was re-named the Buffalo.
+The Admiralty purchased Hindostan that same year and after arrival in Britain and she was re-named Buffalo.

-The Buffalo transported female convicts to New South Wales in 1833 and immigrants to South Australia in 1836.
+H. M. S. Buffalo transported female convicts to New South Wales in 1833 and immigrants to South Australia in 1836.
 In 1837 she transported one prisoner from South Australia to New South Wales.

 In 1839 HMS Buffalo transported American and French Canadian patriots to Van Diemen's Land and New South Wales.